 Feeling the heat of WA?
 Dying for a break and a little tropical flavour?
-Bloggers give the low down on their favourite Asian holiday spots – come and find out where and why.
+Today, 2 top travel bloggers and a Perth resident give the low down on their favourite Asian holiday spots – come and find out where and why.

 The WA heat during summertime can be intense.
 Really intense.
 And dry.
 Temperatures up in the 40’s are not unusual, and sometimes it’s great to be able to take a break to a different climate.